-- Code an application in a suitable object-oriented programming language, from a detailed software specification.
+- Code an application in a suitable programming language, from a detailed software specification.

 - Evidence knowledge of basic concepts and principles of object-orientation such as objects and classes, encapsulation, object state, coupling, cohesion and modularity.

-- Show awareness of basic principles of software design and development including appropriate naming of variables and classes, code layout, testing and debugging, and documentation.
+- Show awareness of basic principles of software design and development including appropriate naming of variables and classes, code layout, testing, debugging, and code version control.

 - Version Control

 - Automated testing and test driven development (TDD)

 - Object-oriented programming: Encapsulation, Inheritance, Polymorphism, Message passing